 - Canadian English Language Benchmarks Assessment for Nurses (CELBAN)

 - Writing: 7.0

 Need help meeting these requirements?
 Check out our Academic Upgrading options.

 Five seats are reserved for qualified self-identified Canadian Aboriginal applicants until a institutionally recognized date of release.

-- Proof of current immunization status as outlined in the Practice Education Guidelines
+- Proof of current immunization status as outlined by the BC Centre for Disease

 - TB screening: Negative TB skin test or negative chest x-ray.

 - Cardiopulmonary Resuscitation (CPR), Level C, or Basic Life Support (BLS).
 CPR online

 course must include face-to-face practice components.
 CPR certification must be

 - Self-report on Suitability and Health